-On March 24, 2022, the Company announced that it had secured a drill rig to undertake a 5,000 metre core drilling program in Jamaica to test several compelling high priority copper-gold porphyry targets anticipated to commence in late April.
+On March 24, 2022, the Company announced that it had secured a drill rig to undertake a 5,000 metre core drilling program in Jamaica to test several compelling high priority copper-gold porphyry targets and on May 27, 2022, the Company announced that the drill program had commenced.
 C3 Metals holds a 100% interest in three licenses which cover an overlooked and under explored porphyry/epithermal copper-gold belt in Jamaica.
-For further details on the planned drilling program in Jamaica and historical results, see Exploration Projects below.

-EXPLORATION PROJECTS, ACTIVITIES AND EXPENDITURES

-PERU - JASPEROIDE PROJECT

-As of the date of this MD&A, the Company holds a 100% beneficial interest in 15 exploration concessions and has an option agreement to earn a 100% interest in two additional concessions.
-These 17 concessions are located in the Andahuaylas-Yauri belt of Peru proximal to Las Bambas (MMG), Haquira (First Quantum) and Constancia (Hudbay).
-The Jasperoide Project concessions cover a total area of 7,597 hectares and host a number of copper-gold skarn and porphyry targets at various stages of exploration.
+Further details on the exploration program are included under Exploration Projects, Activities and Expenditures.
+On June 20, 2022, Kevin Tomlinson stepped down from the position of President and CEO for personal reasons and effective June 30, 2022, Mr. Tomlinson resigned as a director of the Company.
+Mr. Tony Manini, current Chairman of the Company will take up the role of Executive Chairman to lead the Company through to the appointment of a new CEO.
+EXPLORATION PROJECTS, ACTIVITIES AND EXPENDITURES PERU - JASPEROIDE PROJECT As of the date of this MD&A, the Company holds a 100% beneficial interest in 49 exploration concessions and has an option agreement to earn a 100% interest in two additional concessions.
+These exploration concessions are located in the Andahuaylas-Yauri belt of Peru proximal to Las Bambas (MMG), Haquira (First Quantum) and Constancia (Hudbay).
+The Jasperoide Project concessions cover a total area of 27,198 hectares and host a number of copper-gold skarn and porphyry targets at various stages of exploration.